ruslanmv/ruslanmv.github.io/_posts/2021-10-03-Machine-Learning-with-Python-and-Spark.md

 ## Introduction to Machine Learning

 Machine learning is the science of creating algorithms capable of learning based on the data provided to them.
-The  primary techniques  used in machine learning that we will cover here:
+The  primary techniques  used in machine learning that we will cover here are:

 <div class="alert alert-block alert-info" style="margin-top: 20px">